normandmickey/askgpt3-zoom/README.md

    `zoom_chatbot=> INSERT INTO chatbot_token (token, expires_on)  VALUES ('', '1');`

-2. Add this code to your `.env` file, replacing the `Required` text with your respective [**Development** Zoom Chatbot API credentials](https://marketplace.zoom.us/docs/guides/getting-started/app-types/create-chatbot-app#register) and your [Unsplash Access Key](https://unsplash.com/oauth/applications).
+2. Add this code to your `.env` file, replacing the `Required` text with your respective [**Development** Zoom Chatbot API credentials](https://marketplace.zoom.us/docs/guides/getting-started/app-types/create-chatbot-app#register) and  your OpenAI API Key).

    If you followed my instructions on setting up PostgreSQL, don't change the `DATABASE_URL`.
 If you have setup PostgreSQL before or set it up differently than me reference this `postgres://DBUSERNAME:PASSWORD@SERVER:PORT/DATABASE`.